smurawski/ChefConf2017/exercise-5/README.md

 ```

 ## Passing credentials into a powershell_script

+*THIS IS BROKEN, BUT COULD WORK IF I HAD A REMOTE SYSTEM TO TARGET*

 * In the editor, open ./recipes/default.rb
 * Add to the bottom of the recipe